The Co-Counsel Program is divided into two parts – a traditional student-alumni 1:1 match and a “Quick Connections” LinkedIn group as well.

 Co-Counsel 1:1 Match Program

 We welcome all alumni who wish to participate.
-Sign-up will remain available until March 1 and matches will be made by March 9.
+Sign-up will remain available until October 15.

 You can read more about the 1:1 Match Program here.